MarkusRannare/UE4Example/README.md

 ## Project Settings

 This project connects to the [Example Game](https://example.test.mod.io/) by default.
-Connect it to your game by grabbing your `Game Id` and `Api Key` from the [mod.io web](https://mod.io/) and placing them on your editor's mod.io settings.
+Connect it to your game by grabbing your games's `Game Id` and `Api Key` from the [mod.io web](https://mod.io/) and placing them on your editor's mod.io settings.

 ![Alt text](img/settings.png?raw=true "Title")